AI-Ain/AI-Ain.github.io/README.md

 ### Handwritten digit recognition

 This is my own project using image recognition methods in practice.
 This is a site (also works on mobile) where user can draw a digit, and machine learning models (FNN and CNN) will try to recognize it.
 After than models can use the drawn digit for training to improve their accuracy.
-Live version is [here](https://digits-draw-recognize.herokuapp.com/).
 The code can be found [here](https://github.com/Erlemar/digit-draw-recognize).

 ## Anomaly Detection